-I booked a Business Class ticket for this flight and used an AAdvantage (AA’s loyalty program) systemwide upgrades to get a seat into AA’s First Class cabin.
+I booked a Business Class ticket for this flight and used an AAdvantage (AA’s loyalty program) systemwide upgrades to get a seat in AA’s First Class cabin.

 At New York’s John F. Kennedy International Airport, AA offers their AA flagship lounge, which I have already reviewed.
-From the lounge, it was only a 5-minute walk to the gate where the B77W plane was ready for boarding.
+It was only a 5-minute walk from the lounge to the gate where the B77W plane was ready for boarding.

 First Class Cabin on American Airlines

-AA’s B77W has 8 seats in First Class, 52 in Business Class, 30 seats in Main Cabin Extra (that is how AA designates its premium Economy Class), and 220 seats in Economy Class.
-A flight attendant who guided me to the First Class cabin, which is located in the nose of the B77W, behind the cockpit.
-With just 8 seats, the First Class cabin feels airy, spacious, and private.
-Seats are placed in two rows in a 1-2-1 layout, all have direct aisle access.
-The best seats in the cabin are the 4 First Class seats on the sides, which are ideal for solo travelers with a generous 3 windows per seat, while the 4 seats in the middle are perfect for those traveling with a companion.
-If you are a solo traveler and you end up in one of the middle seats, there’s no problem as you can raise a divider for added privacy.
+AA’s B77W has eight seats in First Class, 52 in Business Class, 30 in Main Cabin Extra (that is how AA designates its premium Economy Class), and 220 in Economy Class.
+A flight attendant guided me to the First Class cabin, which is located in the nose of the B77W, behind the cockpit.
+With just eight seats, the First Class cabin feels airy, spacious, and private.
+Seats are placed in two rows in a 1-2-1 layout.
+All have direct aisle access.
+The best seats in the cabin are the 4 First Class seats on the sides, which are ideal for solo travelers with a generous three windows per seat, while the four seats in the middle are perfect for those traveling with a companion.
+If you’re a solo traveler and you end up in one of the middle seats, there’s no problem as you can raise a divider for added privacy.
 I suggest avoiding the window seats in row 1 (1A and 1J) since the proximity to the galley may be bothersome, especially during a night flight.

 The First Class Seat

 The seat has several storage locations for your personal items; a bottle holder next to the seat, a shoe storage in a cabinet next to the ottoman, a coat hook on the panel in front of you, and a small storage compartment at the back of the working table that has a mirror and contains a bottle of water and American’s noise-canceling Bose headphones.
 The latter cabinet also contains the power port (universal AC power outlet and USB port).
-The seat features a very large tray table in addition to the work surface so you can keep working while eating, which – given the extended meal service – is a productive and nice touch.
+The seat features a very large tray table in addition to the work surface so you can keep working while eating, which is a productive and nice touch given the extended meal service.
 There’s also a tray next to the working table with convenient USB charging.

 As mentioned above, the seat can be reclined 180°, forming – together with the large ottoman – a comfortable bed.
-A duvet is provided, which increases the sleeping comfort.
-The ottoman also has a separate seat belt, so it can serve as an extra seat should you want to have dinner with a companion.
+A duvet is provided, which increases sleeping comfort.
+The ottoman also has a separate seat belt so that it can serve as an extra seat should you want to have dinner with a companion.

 As a First Class passenger, I received black pajamas, red slippers, a voucher for access to AA’s arrival lounge at London Heathrow, and an amenity bag, which contained essentials like an eye mask, earplugs, washcloth, toothbrush, toothpaste, a pen, socks, and Red Flower body lotion, face cream and lip balm.
 The bedding – which was placed on the ottoman during boarding – was superb: a blanket, duvet, and two thick pillows.
 In comparison: Business Class passengers only get the blanket with one pillow, no pajamas nor slippers, and a limited-edition heritage amenity kit, which contains the same essentials as in the First Class bag.
 American Airlines have just launched a new Business and First Class amenity kit but it is not noteworthy when compared to the best airline amenity kits.

 Dinner service started soon after takeoff, and the courses were served in quick succession.
 First, I was served an apéritif with an assortment of mixed nuts.
-I ordered the beet and goat cheese ravioli for the starter, with mixed greens, balsamic glaze, and crushed pistachios.
-I then had the creamy carrot soup, with Hilo ginger and fresh parsley, which I found to be the dinner’s highlight.
+I ordered the starter’s beet and goat cheese ravioli, with mixed greens, balsamic glaze, and crushed pistachios.
+I then had the creamy carrot soup with Hilo ginger and fresh parsley, which I found to be the dinner’s highlight.
 Next, I was served a salad of mixed greens with artichokes, roasted tomatoes, feta cheese, and creamy Italian dressing.
-As the main course, I had the seared halibut with gremolata, sautéed tomato fennel, lemon risotto, and broccolini.
-The dessert was a warm pecan tart, topped with vanilla ice cream.
+As the main course, I had seared halibut with gremolata, sautéed tomato fennel, lemon risotto, and broccolini.
+The dessert was a warm pecan tart topped with vanilla ice cream.
 The food was good but not great and the menu – except for the soup – was 100% identical to the one during a AA Business Class trip the previous year.

 After the main meal service, a walk-up bar stocked with snacks and refreshments was set up in the galley for First Class passengers.
 It was a very nice spread of a large assortment of snacks that was constantly replenished during the flight.
 It’s similar to the Business Class setup.

-60 minutes prior to landing, breakfast was served.
+Sixty minutes before landing, breakfast was served.
 One could order broccoli and red pepper strata, with smoked chicken sausage and roasted potatoes, but I just had a fresh fruit bowl with granola and yogurt.

-A 17-inch touchscreen monitor is located in front of the seat, above the ottoman.
+Above the ottoman, a 17-inch touchscreen monitor is in front of the seat.
 It can be released by pressing a button located under the working table.
-The inflight entertainment itself can be controlled using the touchscreen or a dedicated control unit.
-The Panasonic inflight entertainment itself features an impressive catalog of 120 movies, 150 TV shows, and more than 350 audio selections.
+The inflight entertainment can be controlled using the touchscreen or a dedicated control unit.
+The Panasonic inflight entertainment features an impressive catalog of 120 movies, 150 TV shows, and more than 350 audio selections.

 Is AA First Class much better than AA B77W Business Class?

 Should I spend an AAdvantage systemwide upgrade voucher, money, or miles on upgrading from Business to First on American Airlines?
-AA’s Flagship First Class suite is very comfortable, but it does not feel hugely luxury compared to other airlines like Qatar Airways, Emirates or Etihad Airways.
+AA’s Flagship First Class suite is very comfortable.
+Still, it does not feel hugely luxury compared to other airlines like Qatar Airways, Emirates or Etihad Airways.
 In addition, AA’s Business Class is so good that the difference between First Class is only very marginal.
-AA is also about to roll out its Super Diamond Business Class across its fleet that will further improve Business.
-If you have an AAdvantage systemwide upgrade voucher, then why not treat yourself, but without much difference in the food or seats, the upgrade from Business to First with miles or money is not worth it.
+AA is also about to roll out its Super Diamond Business Class across its fleet, that will further improve Business.
+If you have an AAdvantage systemwide upgrade voucher, then why not treat yourself but without much difference in the food or seats, the upgrade from Business to First with miles or money is not worth it.

 We have also reviewed the American Airlines new Super Diamond Business Class product and American Airlines long-haul Business Class reviews along with our other American Airlines First Class Reviews.